MBCProject/mbc-stix2.1/README.md

 # Malware Behavior Catalog Expressed in STIX 2.1 #

-*The Malware Behavior Catalog has been expressed in STIX 2.1 JSON using the [Malware Behavior](https://github.com/oasis-open/cti-stix-common-objects/tree/main/extension-definition-specifications) extension based on the STIX 2.1 Committee Specification 03 (CS03).*
+*The Malware Behavior Catalog has been expressed in STIX 2.1 JSON using a [malware behavior extension](https://github.com/oasis-open/cti-stix-common-objects/tree/main/extension-definition-specifications) based on the STIX 2.1 Committee Specification 03 (CS03).*

 ## Malware Behavior Catalog ##